IARC Monograph Vol. 84, 2004 (Arsenic in Drinking Water, Group 1)

 Canada did not export arsenic in 2010.

-Consumption of arsenic in food is generally considered the primary route of exposure for the general population not living near a point source, although drinking water can also be a significant source in areas where arsenic is found in bedrock.
+Consumption of arsenic in food is generally considered the primary route of exposure for the general population, although drinking water can also be a significant source in areas where arsenic is found in bedrock.
 Areas in Canada with arsenic-rich geologic deposits include the Yukon, Northern B.C., Nunavut Islands, the east coast, and few hot spots in Southern Ontario.
+CAREX Canada’s environmental estimates indicate that the arsenic levels in Canadian drinking water are resulting in higher risks of cancer (moderate data quality).

-Some Canadian sites with high arsenic levels from mining/smelting residues include Moira Lake, Ont., Yellowknife, NWT, Bathurst, NB, and Rabbit Lake, Saskatchewan.
-Samples taken recently near Sydney, Nova Scotia found 20% of background soil samples and 95% of tar pond soil samples were above Canadian health-based soil guidelines for arsenic.
+Some Canadian sites with high arsenic levels from mining/smelting residues include Moira Lake, ON, Yellowknife, NT, Bathurst, NB, and Rabbit Lake, SK.
+Samples taken recently near Sydney, NS found 20% of background soil samples and 95% of tar pond soil samples were above Canadian health-based soil guidelines for arsenic.

 NPRI and US Household Products Database